SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 What you do know is whoever is in control has enacted martial law, and there have been reports of royal guards abducting people from their homes, seemingly at random- something unexpected after centuries of peace.
 The criminal factions you've been in touch with all seem to be preparing for war, and there have been more royal guards moving through your streets than ever seen before.

-The chaos does not end there.

-You heard about this from some drunken information broker at your favorite dingy tavern: Mount Olympus, the tallest mountain in all the land, is rumored to have collapsed- for reasons uncertain.
+You have also heard about something from some drunken information broker at your favorite dingy tavern: Mount Olympus, the tallest mountain in all the land, is rumored to have collapsed- for reasons uncertain.
 She said it left behind no rubble, instead there is a valley in its place- one cradling a gigantic ancient city.
 A strange, desolate place riddled with esoteric artifacts channeling types of magic never seen before.
 She said this City of the Valley is a living and breathing thing, but you don't understand what that really means.
 All you know for certain is that there are people selling these alleged magical artifacts for a really, really high price.

 And one important thing.
 One of these curios is going to make an appearance at a black market auction near you.